cardboardcode/onnxruntime_examples/minimal_ort_cpp_example/README.md

 ## What Is This?
-This example to build the `CXX_Api_Sample.cpp` that can be found on the official [onnxruntime](https://github.com/microsoft/onnxruntime/blob/master/csharp/test/Microsoft.ML.OnnxRuntime.EndToEndTests.Capi/CXX_Api_Sample.cpp) repository in the most minimalistic manner possible.
+This example shows you how to build the `CXX_Api_Sample.cpp` that can be found on the official [onnxruntime](https://github.com/microsoft/onnxruntime/blob/master/csharp/test/Microsoft.ML.OnnxRuntime.EndToEndTests.Capi/CXX_Api_Sample.cpp) repository in the most minimalistic manner possible.

 ## Setup
 Follow the instructions below to start building the example.